benben/simple-ruby-facebook-example/README.md

 1. Clone the repository
 2. Run bundle inside the folder
 3. Change APP_ID, APP_SECRET (get this from facebook by registering an app)
-4. Change SITE_URL to an adress where your server will be reachable by facebook
+4. Add an URL like local.myapp.com pointing to 127.0.0.1 in your `/etc/hosts` file
-5. Add your IP to the app's IP whitelist on facebook
+5. Add local.myapp.com to your App Domains list on facebook
-6. Set a long and random string as cookie secret (Line: 21)
+6. Set a long and random string as cookie secret (Line: 12)
 7. Start your Server with

 ``` bash
 $ shotgun
 ```

+8. point your browser to `http://local.myapp.com:9393/` and click login

 ### PROPS